MRtrix3/mrtrix3/docs/constrained_spherical_deconvolution/response_function_estimation.rst

-This algorithm is a reimplementation of the iterative approach proposed in `Tax et al. (2014) <http://www.sciencedirect.com/science/article/pii/S1053811913008367>`__ to estimate a single b-value (single-shell) response function for single-fibre white matter, which can subsequently be used in single-tissue (constrained) spherical deconvolution.
-The algorithm iterates between performing CSD and estimating a response function from all voxels detected as being `single-fibre` from the CSD result itself.
-The criterium for a voxel to be `single-fibre` is based on the ratio of the amplitude of second tallest to the first tallest peak.
+This algorithm is a reimplementation of the iterative approach proposed in `Tax et al. (2014) <http://www.sciencedirect.com/science/article/pii/S1053811913008367>`__ to estimate a single b-value (single-shell) response function of single-fibre white matter, which can subsequently be used for single-tissue (constrained) spherical deconvolution.
+The algorithm iterates between performing CSD and estimating a response function from all voxels detected as being 'single-fibre' from the CSD result itself.
+The criterium for a voxel to be 'single-fibre' is based on the ratio of the amplitude of second tallest to the first tallest peak.
 The method is initialised with a 'fat' response function; i.e., a response function that is safely deemed to be much less 'sharp' than the true response function.